 [Ed. note: This post is authored by Evan Jowers and Robert Kinney of Kinney Recruiting, sponsor of the Asia Chronicles.
-Kinney has made more placements of U.S. associates and partners in Asia than any other firm in the past two years.
+Kinney has made more placements of U.S. associates and partners in Asia than any other firm in the past four years.
 You can reach them by email: asia at kinneyrecruiting dot com.]

 Despite best intentions, it has been some time since our last post here on ATL, except for ratcheting up our placement numbers.
 Since continuing on like that seems a bit gauche to us (and wasteful, considering the cost of this space), and the standard summer slow down in hiring seems to be on us, we wish to apologize for our unintended break and get back to work.
 For the record, we continue to remain extremely busy in the Asia markets, making already this year 42 US associate or counsel placements at law firms in Hong Kong / China and Singapore, as well as five in-house placements in Hong Kong / China.
 Our partner work in these markets, though we try to keep a tighter lid on that data, has also been increasingly fast and furious.
 We are going to now start once again having weekly posts here at Above The Law and also will finally begin more regular posts at theasiachronicles.com.
 The goal is and has always been daily posts.
 If any of our readers have a subject you would like addressed, please let us know.